doritoes/ipdice.com/3_ECS.md

     - DNS: Enable both options, **DNS hostnames** and **DNS resolution**
     - Click **Create VPC**

+NOTE: No private subnets are required.
+You can reduce this to zero or leave at the default.

 ## Create Security Groups
 ### Create Security Group for ECS
 1. In the AWS console search for "EC2" and click **EC2**